claabs/epicgames-freegames-node/Readme.md

 Epic uses FunCaptcha to stop bots, however the FunCaptcha audio game is fairly easy to crack using Google Speech-to-text.
 Google gives you 60 minutes of free transcription, and charges a small fee after that.

 1. Create a new project for this bot.
 [GCP Console](https://console.cloud.google.com/)
 1. [Add a billing account](https://console.cloud.google.com/billing) for the project.
-This is required even for the free 60 minutes of transcription.
+This is required even for the free 60 minutes of transcription per month.
 To limit your spending, using a [Privacy Card](https://privacy.com/) is recommended.
 1. [Create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts) for the project.
     * Don't add any roles to the service account
     * Don't add any users to the service account